Jul 1, 2024 • 9 min read

 Not so fast!
 The idea that your pregnancy weight will fall off without any effort is mostly a myth.
 Whether or not you are breastfeeding, weight gain after giving birth is frustrating but very possible.

 Remember that the weight you gained during pregnancy was necessary for your baby’s growth and development while in the womb.
 The extra fat stores you gained are still needed if you’re breastfeeding to help you feed both your baby and you during this important time.
-Still, there is no healthy reason to gain weight after giving birth.

 There are several reasons why postpartum weight gain can happen.
 You can gain weight simply by overeating or reducing your levels of exercise after giving birth.
 If your weight gain is from neither of these, you may have to look into other causes, such as postpartum thyroiditis, diabetes, and PCOS (polycystic ovary syndrome).

-This guide goes over why postpartum weight gain and weight gain during breastfeeding happen, how you can make sure you’re maintaining your weight or losing a healthy amount of weight, and more.
+This guide goes over why postpartum weight gain and weight gain during breastfeeding happen, how you can make sure you’re maintaining your weight or losing a healthy amount of weight, and much more.

 Is gaining weight after giving birth and during breastfeeding normal?